-Students in the College of Adult Professional Studies are classified as:
+Students in the College of Undergraduate Studies or the College of Nursing and Health Professions are classified as:

 - 1. Matriculated students enrolled in a degree or certificate program; - 2.
 Non-matriculated students enrolled in credit courses for: - a. enrichment, or - b. transfer to another institution - Credits earned by non-matriculated students can be applied to a degree once a student matriculates; - 3.
 Non-matriculated students enrolled for audit in non-credit workshops, or for precollege work; - 4.
 Post-baccalaureate students enrolled in: - a. education or music therapy certification; - b. post-baccalaureate program in science and allied health; - c. verification in dietetics.